 The minimum requirements are simply a screen, and a projector capable of displaying an image sufficiently bright for the given screen dimensions.
 Because the visuals are performed by an on-site choreographer the conductor has no additional tasks and can focus entirely on the orchestra.

 The visuals include night-time and space scenes so it is necessary for the stage and hall to be as dark as possible, preferably in blackout.
 This means the musicians must perform with the aid of music stand lights, and some lighting on the conductor is needed for the musicians' benefit.
-(Note: some conductor spot-light locations are not helpful to the musicians because they will only light the conductor’s back - and can also spill light onto the screen.)
-Wherever possible the screen should be hung downstage of the orchestra to prevent light-spill from the stand lights.
+(Note: some conductor spot-light locations are not helpful to the musicians because they will only light the conductor’s back - and can also shine onto the screen.)
+Wherever possible the screen should be hung as far downstage as possible to minimize light-spill from the stand lights.

 It is recommended that the orchestra rehearse with stand lights and visuals at least once before the performance to confirm they can see the conductor and their scores.

 The video feed is supplied by a laptop computer that can output HDMI, DVI, DisplayPort, and VGA signals.

 The laptop and choreographer need to be located in a position that has a clear view of the conductor.
 In practice, this can be anywhere in the hall, but the ideal location is on-stage.
 Signal delay is rarely an issue but video-mixers, distribution systems etc. may need to be by-passed.